Transfer learning for high-dimensional Factor-augmented sparse linear model: Introduction

 where $\boldsymbol{\varphi}^*=\boldsymbol{\gamma}^*-\boldsymbol{B}^\top\boldsymbol{\beta}^*$ measures the extra contribution of $\boldsymbol{f}$ to $y$ beyond $\boldsymbol{x}$.
 It enhances sparse linear regression by incorporating informative directions spanned by the common factors $\boldsymbol{f}$.
 From another point of view, the FARM model can be viewed as a generalization of the factor regression model \citep{stock2002forecasting,bing2021prediction} as it utilizes additional information in $\boldsymbol{u}$.
 Therefore, the strong performance of FARM arises from its ability to jointly capture both the common factors $\boldsymbol{f}$ and idiosyncratic components $\boldsymbol{u}$ in explaining the response.

-Although the FARM model effectively addresses the challenge of highly correlated covariates by separating common factors and idiosyncratic components, it is primarily designed for a single dataset.
-In practice, the target dataset may have a limited sample size, and related auxiliary datasets often contain useful information that can enhance estimation accuracy.
-To this end, combining the FARM framework with transfer learning is particularly appealing.
+Although the FARM model effectively addresses the challenge of highly correlated covariates and latent factors by separating common factors and idiosyncratic components, in practice, the target dataset may have a limited sample size, and related auxiliary datasets often contain useful information that can enhance estimation accuracy.
+Since the regression coefficient $\boldsymbol{\beta}$ quantifies the contribution of the covariates $\boldsymbol{X}^{(0)}$ to the outcome $\boldsymbol{Y}^{(0)}$, this makes its estimation and inference a quantity of significant importance \citep{guo2022doubly}.
+To this end, we consider procedures for the FARM to improve estimation accuracy by extracting useful information from auxiliary datasets.

 Motivated by these insights, we propose a transfer learning procedure for FARM (Trans-FARM) in this paper.
 The Trans-FARM allows information to be shared across multiple related datasets while accounting for the heterogeneity in both the factor structure and the idiosyncratic components.
 By removing the effects of strong correlations among covariates and the additional variations induced by latent factors, Trans-FARM yields more accurate estimation of regression coefficients.
 Compared with standard FARM, it improves estimation by borrowing similarity from informative sources; compared with transfer learning methods for linear models \citep{li2022transfer,tian2023transfer}, it provides more reliable estimation due to their misspecification of model.
-Furthermore, the proposed framework enables statistical testing on regression parameters, which can be applied to assess the validity of transfer learning for factor regression in \cite{lorenzi2016transfer}.
+In addition to enhancing estimation, the more reliable conduction of simultaneous inference of $\boldsymbol{\beta}$ is also of key interest by utilizing auxiliary datasets.
+Moreover, it is often unclear which source datasets are informative in practice, and incorporating uninformative or mismatched sources may lead to negative transfer.
+So we also present a source detection method for our transfer learning framework.
+Our proposed framework enables statistical inference on regression parameters, which can be applied to assess the validity of transfer learning for factor regression in \cite{lorenzi2016transfer}.
+Our main contributions are summarized as follows: